groboclown/p4ic4idea/plugin/docs/developers/v3-in-progress/architecture.md

 server, while a robust type system delegates the actual behavior requested to other objects.

-The runner explicitly works with `Promise` objects in order to make clear the commands which can potentially take a while.
+The runner explicitly works with `Promise`-like objects in order to make clear the commands which can potentially take a while.
 Some commands also clearly reference potential cached values, allowing for more immediate responses.
 This forces conformity to the [threading model](threading.md).